 This story begins after North America had been sailing westward at 2 inches a year for about a hundred million years.
 Then about 25 million years ago the continent's northwestern edge slammed head on into the Juan de Fuca plate.
 And like 2 cars colliding head on left headlamp to right headlamp, the collision sent 250 sextillion tons of continental rock buckling and twisting.
 The wrenching spun Baja California loose from Mexico and, about 17 million years ago, switched on the San Andreas fault.

 Telling the boys to stay back, William edged past his cousin's corpse, and pushed the door wider.
-The small room was was pitch black.
+The small room was was deep black.
 Holding the match high, William took two steps inside and stumbled over the heavy body of John Moss.
+That was enough.
 William stumbled out of the cabin, yelling at the Ake boys to gather the mules, and get the hell out of here.

 As the west coast twisted, the crust behind was pulled out, stretching a hundred miles and more, until it was so thin it cracked into 400 blocks roughly 25 miles across, each dropping down at a 60 degree angle on the west end with eastern escarpments tilting up to 10,000 feet into the sky.

 They formed a rhythmic series of north-south mountain islands, appearing on maps like "an army of caterpillars marching toward Mexico".
 With every 1,000 feet in elevation of each range, the temperature dropped 4 degrees, and rainfall increased by 4 inches.
 Thus each mountain range became a sky island, biologically isolated by the 120 degree desert seas between them .And in this 500 by 1,500 mile Basin and Range Province lay most of North America's accessible rare metal wealth.